Social Justice Australia

 B. Electoral Pragmatism: Appealing to a Broader Voter Base

+Labor Partys shift to the right.
 Two images that show how Labor has moved from a left party of the people to much closer to the right of politics.

-How Labor Has Changed
+How Labor Has Shifted to the Right.

 As the middle class grew, so did its importance in elections.
 Labor’s leadership recognized the need to appeal to a broader voter base, including middle-class voters who were more concerned with issues like economic stability and tax cuts than with traditional labor concerns.
 This shift led to policy compromises that moved the party further to the right.